Million Dollar: Happiness

 Million Dollar: Happiness is the fourth studio album by Russian rapper and singer Morgenshtern, released on 21 May 2021 through the label Atlantic Records Russia.
 The album was preceded by the single "Show", which was released on 17 May 2021.

+It was following, one week later, by Million Dollar: Business, the fifth studio album of Russian rapper and musician Morgenshtern, released on 28 May 2021 through the label Atlantic Records Russia.

 Title

 According to some publications, the title of the album Million Dollar: Happiness is a reference to rapper Pharaoh's record Million Dollar Depression.

 Critical reception

-The Flow pointed out that the album was released on the birthday of rapper Oleg "Kizaru" Nechiporenko, with whom Morgenshtern has a long-standing conflict.
+The Flow pointed out that Million Dollar: Happiness was released on the birthday of rapper Oleg "Kizaru" Nechiporenko, with whom Morgenshtern has a long-standing conflict.
 The album was also accompanied by VK stickers, the pictures of which depict Kizaru himself, and they themselves are a sarcastic diminutive "Кизяка."
 In response to this, Oleg was going to withdraw all of his tracks from VK, according to a source familiar with the situation.

+Million Dollar: Business reached its first million views on the platform VK 26 minutes after its release.
+Within 24 hours, the number of plays reached more than 16 million.